 There are many ways to stay connected to WashU, and volunteering is a rewarding one.
 Thousands of volunteers help keep Washington University vibrant and strong by contributing their time, enthusiasm, and knowledge to our community.

-Read about volunteer opportunities available to alumni, parents, and friends and contact us if you see something that appeals to you.
 Don’t have much time available or live across the country?
-We have lots of options depending on your circumstances and preferences—short-term, online, or year-round!
+We have lots of volunteer roles available depending on your circumstances and preferences—short-term, online, or year-round!
 Email the Alumni Association to discuss any of the opportunities below or fill out the Volunteer Interest Form and we’ll contact you.

 Alumni and current students are invited to join our online networking platform WashU CNX (pronounced “WashU connects”) and take advantage of mentorship, networking, and professional opportunities.

 Alumni and Parents Admission Program (APAP)

 Alumni with WashU bachelor’s degrees and parents of current undergraduates are invited to participate in the undergraduate admissions process.
 APAP members help the university recruit, interview, and enroll talented students from all over the world.

 The Black Alumni Council unites Black alumni with each other while strengthening engagement with the university.
 No matter where you are located, you can participate in and support the Black Alumni Council—there are many ways to get involved.

 William Greenleaf Eliot Society volunteer committees help the university connect with local, regional, and global alumni and parents.